Inside s-inner product sets and Euclidean designs: The non-existence of tight - or -inner product sets

-The following are the main theorems in this section. \begin{theorem} There does not exist a tight $2$-inner product set, that is supported by a union of two concentric spheres and is not antipodal, for any $d\geq 2$. \end{theorem} \begin{proof} Let $X$ be a tight $2$-inner product set supported by a union of two concentric spheres, and $A(X):=\{\alpha, \beta\}$ where $\alpha > \beta$.
-We have $|X|=\dim \mathcal{P}_2(\mathbb{R}^d)=\binom{d+2}{2}$.
-If $X$ contains the origin, then $X_1$ is the origin and $X_2$ is a tight spherical $4$-design.
-Since $X_2$ is a tight spherical $4$-design, $A(X_2)$ does not contain zero.
-Hence, $X$ cannot contain the origin.
-By Lemma \ref{s=2}, we can know $|X_1|$, $|X_2|$, and the properties of $\alpha$ and $\beta$.
+Since $|X|=\sum_{i=0}^s h_i$ for $s=2,3$, and Lemma \ref{key lemma2}, $\mathcal{H}$ is a nonsingular matrix.
+The numbers of positive, negative and zero eigenvalues of $M$ are equal to those of the right hand side of (\ref{eq_key}) respectively.
+Note that $F_X(r_2^2)>0$.
+By Theorem \ref{Rankin} and Lemma \ref{f_i}, some $f_i$ are negative.
+This implies that $F_X(r_1^2)<0$.
+Therefore, the lemma follows. \end{proof} \begin{remark} Since $F_X(r_1^2)<0$, odd number of inner products are greater than $r_1^2$.
+Therefore, for $s=2$ (resp.\ $s=3$), $X_1$ is a $1$-inner product set (resp.\ $2$-inner product set) or $|X_1|=1$.
+There are a few possible pairs $|X_1|$ and $|X_2|$ by Lemma \ref{s=2}.
+The signs of $f_i$ give some conditions of inner products. \end{remark} The following are the main theorems in this section. \begin{theorem} There does not exist a tight $2$-inner product set, that is supported by a union of two concentric spheres and is not antipodal, for any $d\geq 2$. \end{theorem} \begin{proof} Let $A(X)=\{\alpha, \beta\}$ where $\alpha > \beta$.
+If $X$ contains the origin, then $X_2$ is a tight spherical $4$-design.
+Then $A(X_2)$ does not contain zero, a contradiction.